As a responsible dog owner, it is your job to keep your dog safe and happy. Purchasing a dog crate can help accomplish both.

-If you choose a crate that is too small, your dog will be cramped and will not enjoy spending time in his crate.
-If you choose a crate that is too large, your dog may feel insecure and become nervous when he is left alone in it.
+If you choose a crate that is too small, your dog will be cramped and will not enjoy spending time in their crate.
+If you select a crate that is too large, your dog may feel insecure and become nervous when left alone in it.

 Some are designed for dogs that will be traveling a lot.
 These crates are typically made of plastic and have relatively solid sides.
 They are ideal for use on an airplane and many of the smaller sized ones have a handle for easy carrying.

 Some crates are made to be easily folded up and put away.
 Known as collapsible crates, these crates are generally made of lightweight metal and can be quite versatile.

 There are also standard metal dog crates that while not easily portable, are extremely durable.